praetoriandigital/cub-docs/forms.md

       // forms parameter is an object with CSS selectors as keys
       // and form options (optional) as values.
 Each CSS selector must
-      // identify a <form> tag:
+      // identify either a <form> tag if the form is defined right on the page,
+      // or a target container for Lead Form templates loaded from Cub API
+      // (see Lead Form templates below):
       forms: {
-        '#my-lead-form1': {},  // no extra options for 1st form
+        '#subscriber-form1': {},  // no extra options for 1st form

-        '#my-lead-form2': {    // add custom onSuccess handler for 2nd form
+        '#lead-form1': {    // add custom onSuccess handler for 2nd form
           onSuccess: function(formData, formElement) {
             // Replace standard "Thank you.." alert with a
             // redirect to our custom page: